rsmmr/install-clang/README.md

 ------

-install-clang comes with a Dockerfile to build a Docker image, based on Ubuntu, with LLVM/clang in /opt/llvm:
+install-clang comes with a Dockerfile to build a Docker image, based on Ubuntu, with clang/LLVM then in /opt/llvm:

     # make docker-build && make docker-run
     [... get a beer ...]